FreddieDeWitt/qBittorrent-upload-limit-per-day/README.md

 ## Running the script

 The script requires Python 3.8+ to run.
-You can use [pyenv](https://github.com/pyenv/pyenv) in case you can't install a higher Python version system-wide.
+You can use [pyenv](https://github.com/pyenv/pyenv) if you can't install a higher Python version system-wide.

 The script requires qBittorrent WebUI to be activated: Tools -> Options -> Web UI -> Enable "Web User Interface (Remote Control)"